 Any of the private search engines above may be a good choice if you are looking for more privacy.

-With that being said, there are many search engines on the market which claim to offer varying degrees of privacy, tracking protection, and encryption.
+With that being said, there are other search engines on the market that offer varying degrees of privacy, tracking protection, and encryption.

 Below are a few search engines that fall into the middle ground: